-I was in Kindergarten when I picked up my first novel (Babysitters Little Sister – holla!) that a family friend had given me to save for when I was actually old enough to read it, and I never looked back.
-I knew that I could read picture books, so why couldn’t I read a bunch of words smushed together with no pictures?
+I was in kindergarten when I picked up my first novel, which a family friend had given me to save for when I was actually old enough to read it, and I never looked back.
+I knew that I could read picture books, so why couldn't I read a bunch of words smushed together with no pictures?

 After that point, I devoured books like it was going out of style.
 I read Sweet Valley High, the Babysitters Club, Goosebumps, pick your poison.
 I was always above my reading level by several grades.
 I remember walking through the grocery store with my mom, reading while trying to navigate the store.
 I read in the dark car, hungrily absorbing all of the words I could catch when we passed under a street light.

-I remember as a tween a took a 4 hour bus trip and forgot a book.
+I remember as a tween, I took a 4 hour bus trip and forgot a book.
 I was horribly lost without one, and read everything I could get my hands on; car magazines, the Globe and Mail, song lyrics, street signs; anything to distract me from not having a book.

 My love of reading translated into a desire to write.

-I wrote a whole bunch of short stories and even wrote my elementary school’s newsletter.
-They coined me the “news editor” *eye roll*.
+I wrote a whole bunch of short stories and even wrote my elementary school's newsletter.
 I got to take an hour after my recess every month or so to put together a column in the newsletter that went home with my peers.

 At nine years old, I decided I was going to write a children's book.
 I called it "Pigs in Peanut Butter" and it rhymed.
 It was actually pretty wonderful.
 I still remember most of the book off by heart.